epbay01/startup/README.md

 **Router:** I used the router for the various pages.
 I also used it to redirect when you login.

 **Hooks:** I used the `useEffect` hook in several places to adapt the site to respond to what's happening.
 For example, when you log in, put in a wrong password, or vote.

+## Express service

+**HTTP Service:** I made a backend in (service/index.js)[service/index.js] using the Express package.

+**Static Middleware:** I used Express as well as `express cors` and `express json` middleware.

+**3rd Party API/endpoints:** I used a 3rd party API to give me a techy phrase to put in the footer.

+**Backend Endpoints:** I have several endpoints that I implemented:
+  - `/api/user/...` endpoints including a GET, POST, PUT, and DELETE endpoint to manage logins and user data
+  - `/api/vote/...` endpoints to save the current and past votes for each question.
+Includes a GET and PUT
+  - `/api/question` endpoint, which GETs a new question

+**Frontend Calls:** Each page has to call these endpoints, the `/api/user/` endpoints in particular, to get the data it needs to display.
+The question endpoint is called when you first open the page to get a question of the day, vote is called when you vote or look at the history on the profile page, and user is called all over the place.